- 4 Bedrooms

 - Parking requirements

-Cancellation policies are different for each property.
-Vacation rental management companies and rental owners commonly offer their clients the choice to purchase trip insurance.
-Trip insurance guards the renter against emergencies and weather events, It provides comfort should tragedy strike.
+Make sure you be aware of the cancellation policy prior to reserving.
+Vacation home management companies and individual rental owners typically offer their guests the option to buy trip insurance.
+Trip insurance guards the renter against emergencies and weather events, It gives peace of mind should disaster strike.

 During your Stay

 - Ask a local.
-Local people can often point you in the right direction.
-Who better to ask where to order the best chicken wings, have a great night out, or the best areas for shopping?
+Locals are a fantastic source of advice.
+Who better to ask where to get the best pizza, have a great night out, or the best spots for wildlife?

-- Make certain to protect the rental owner (and your things!) by keeping the vacation rental locked up while you are away, just like you would at home.
+- Enjoy your stay!
+Remember to protect the rental owner (and your things!) by keeping the rental home locked up while you are away, exactly like you would at home.

-- As soon as your things are all out, begin a walk-through of the property to make sure that no property damage occurred in the course of your stay.
+- Make sure to walk through the rental home one final time and look for damage.
 We advise walking through with the rental manager whenever feasible (often this isn't possible)..
 If the property manager is not available, make sure that you take photos of the property to record its condition.